Kingfisher Trail

 The Kingfisher Trail has been named after the kingfisher, a bird long associated with the lakes, fishing and the tranquillity of the rural setting.
 This is a beautiful rural area of quiet country roads well suited to cycling as there is very little traffic.
 This 230 mile trail was the first mapped and signed long distance cycle route in Ireland and is still regarded as one of the most enjoyable.

-Route Description
+Route Shape

 For the Kingfisher Trail, we strongly recommend following an official map which can be purchased from www.sustrans.org